PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 Server username: NT AUTHORITY\SYSTEM
 ```

 SUCCESS!
-And it left me with System credentials.
+And it left me with `NT AUTHORITY\SYSTEM` credentials.
 At this point the machine was mine, but I decided to make sure I had a stable foothold on the machine before proceeding with searching for the flags.

-#### Foothold
+### Foothold
-First step was making sure my shell on the host was stable.
-So I checked my pid and looked to see if I could migrate it to something like the print spool.
+The first step was making sure my shell on the host was stable.
+So I checked my pid and looked to see if I could migrate it to something like the print spooler.

 ```
 meterpreter > getpid